-You’re probably wondering why Peugeot and Renault offer these programs.
+You’re probably wondering why Peugeot, Renault, and Citroen offer these programs.
 They do this because the purchase tax on a pre-owned car is much less than on a new vehicle.
-By leasing new cars to tourists at low rates, Renault and Peugeot create a supply of nearly-new, reduced-VAT cars that can be sold to European citizens and rental firms at highly competitive prices.
+By leasing new cars to tourists at low rates, Renault Peugeot, and Citroen create a supply of nearly-new, reduced-VAT cars that can be sold to European citizens and rental firms at highly competitive prices.

 The result is a win-win situation for everyone involved, including you, the foreign visitor.
-The only one who loses is the government (Oh, how sad.
-I’m sure they’ll make it up somewhere.)
+The only one who loses is the government because they collect less tax overall—I know, how sad.

 Not traveling to France?
 It doesn’t matter.
-Auto Europe offers these leases <throughout Europe.>
+Auto Europe offers these leases throughout much of Europe.

 - The minimum driver age is 18 with no maximum age.